 Over on St. James and Locust St., stop by the parking lot for a clear view of ‘Philadelphia Muses’ by Meg Saligman.
 Created in 1999, this is among the most impressive murals in the entire city.
 The massive work depicts the muses of the arts.
 In Greek mythology, the muses were divinities which presided over various artistic disciplines.
 The artist reimagines the nine muses for modern times, while different art forms are also represented by spheres.

 Supposedly, it was created in the artist’s studio rather than on the wall itself.
-It was then applied piece by piece using acrylic gel.
+It was then applied piece by piece using acrylic gel!

 North of City Hall is the Chinatown district which is also home to a few interesting murals.
 ‘How We Fish,’ on the side of the Archworks Building, is based on the proverb ‘Give a man a fish and he only eats for a day, teach a man to fish and he eats for a lifetime.’
 The top portion features depictions of various trades, while the bottom part in blue is oddly reminiscent of old propaganda posters.

 Further north along Vine Street, I caught the edge of ‘Colors of Light’ by Josh Sarantitis.
 Due to construction, nearly the entirety of the humongous mural was obscured.
-But even the far end of it, which features a Chinese scroll, appeared huge up close.
+But even the far end of it, which features a Chinese scroll, appeared massive up close.
 Nearby you can also find another vertical mural which pays homage to the local Chinese immigrant community.

 ‘Written in Wood’ by Benjamin Volta in the Old City district is one of Philadelphia’s most unique pieces.
-The 2012 mural doesn’t look like a painting, but a huge piece of wood with various shapes carved out of it.
+The 2012 mural doesn’t look like a painting, but more like a huge piece of wood with various shapes carved out of it.
 Appropriately, it adorns the side of The Center for Art in Wood.

 The Old City district is more well known for its art galleries and historic architecture than for its street art, but there are still a few more murals to discover.
 As with the rest of Philadelphia, you can find some gems in the parking lots.